agentfarmfi/surveytemplate/README.md

 The scoring logic is defined in `/packages/score/src/index.ts` and `/web/src/actions/index.ts`.

 The default scoring system:
-1. Calculates average scores for each facet (1-5 scale)
+1. Calculates average scores for each facet (1-5 scale), regardless of how many questions the facet has
-2. Calculates domain scores as averages of their facets
+2. Calculates domain scores as averages of their facets, giving each facet equal weight regardless of question count
 3. Classifies results as:
    - 'high' if average > 3.5
    - 'low' if average < 2.5
    - 'neutral' otherwise

+This scoring approach ensures that:
+- Facets with more questions don't dominate the domain score
+- Each facet contributes equally to its domain score
+- You have flexibility to use different numbers of questions for different facets

 You can modify these thresholds or create more complex scoring logic if needed.